ros-navigation/docs.nav2.org/tutorials/docs/writing_new_nav2controller_plugin.rst

   return cmd_vel;

-A new TwistStamped message is created to store the computed velocitu and then this message is returned.
+A new TwistStamped message is created to store the computed velocity and then this message is returned.

 4. ``PurePursuitController::isGoalReached()``